 I just want to say that I see you all doing your best to hold it together during these dark and anxious times.
 I am doing my level best as well and writing this blog is one way I stay sane.

 Three years ago I was finally clinically recognized as being Autistic.
 I say finally because I was almost 40 years old and had suspected I was on the spectrum for over 20 years.
 My entire adult life I had “failed out” of society for reasons I could not then explain.
 I jumped around from one low-paying job and abusive workplace to another and I could tolerate none for long.
 I had no references, wealth, and a very crummy, abusive safety net.
 (Most of which is still true).

-I decided that my secondary teacher education and English degree would be sufficient along with my intensive study and life experience in making me an excellent autism educator and speaker.
-This was true.
+I decided that my secondary teacher education and English degree would be sufficient along with my intensive study and life experience in making me an excellent autism educator and writer.
 What I didn’t expect is that although people like me are increasingly in demand at conferences, symposiums, and colleges, the market price for our expertise is exactly zero dollars.

 We are never (I’ve checked on it) offered money unless we have gained national attention and that attention usually comes at the behest of those trying to use us as inspiration porn.
 No Autistic person gets paid unless they are privileged enough to have neurotypical agents or advocates who support them by negotiating for us or giving us funding for mass-market publication and promotion.
-Unfortunately, this has led to mostly white, verbal, straight, cis, and/or well-supported Autistics gaining visibility while more intersectional voices are completely buried.
-We hardly ever hear from Trans Autists, Black Autists, multiply-disabled Autists, Autists with criminal records, homeless/impoverished Autists, or Autistic people with many difficult intersections and identities.
+Unfortunately, this has led to mostly white, verbal, straight, cis, NT-passing, “no-ID,” and/or well-supported Autistics gaining visibility while more intersectional voices are completely buried.
+We hardly ever see BIPOC Autists, Non-speaking Autists, multiply-disabled Autists, Autists with criminal records, homeless/impoverished Autists, or Autistic people with many intersections and difficult identities.